hackerb9/3C509B-nestor/README.md

 ## History

 <img align="right" width="25%" src="README.md.d/3Com_3C509BC_Ethernet_NIC.jpg">
 The widespread and easily available 3COM 3C509B network interface card has been long known to work with computers with a 16-bit ISA bus.
-That is not because the card couldn't work on an 8-bit ISA bus.
+However, that was not because the card couldn't work on an 8-bit ISA bus.
 The driver software uses assembly opcodes found in the 286 processor, which meant older computers such as the IBM PC and XT with 8088 and 8086 simply couldn't run it.

 [Nestor](http://www.vcfed.org/forum/member.php?12204-nestor) a.k.a.
 [Distwave](http://ibmps1.wordpress.com/) of [VCFed.org](http://www.vcfed.org/) took the time in 2012 to replace all the 286 specific assembly instructions with [generic 8086 code](http://www.vcfed.org/forum/showthread.php?30537-Feeling-lucky-is-the-3c509B-compatible-with-8088-using-NE1000-drivers&p=224266#post224266).
 Nestor used the packet driver source code from [crynwr.com](http://web.archive.org/web/*/http://www.crynwr.com/drivers/), which was released under the GNU GPL license.